 The following story might sound theatrical, but it is real.
 It happened to one of our customers in Ghana, and similar situations happen every day.

 A child suffering from appendicitis without the means for medical assistance.
 In desperation, his mother begs the doctors to perform the surgery.
 Her eldest son, a migrant worker who has been living abroad for the past five years, sends back money when he can.
 However, with no insurance to cover the unforeseen illness, the money she has just isn’t enough.

 Time is running out, so the woman is forced to leave her child while she runs to a telephone booth to call her son.
 Shortly after, the money transfer comes through and the child is saved.

-Our commitment to families
+Our commitment to family remittances

 What drives our business is bringing people together: connecting migrant workers and their families.
 To do so, we work hard at ensuring we expand our network even to the most remote corners of the world.
 We advocate for fairer prices by encouraging competition and we are attentive to our customers’ needs, traditions and values.